MS

 The Department of Nutrition and Health Sciences is internationally recognized for its research, teaching, and outreach programs.
 Our classrooms and research laboratories are state-of-the-art and every graduate student is matched with an advisor whose expertise matches the student's career interests.

-Our Department offers research-based degrees in several diverse areas of study: Biochemical and Molecular Nutrition (Ph.D., M.S.); Community Nutrition and Health Promotion (Ph.D., M.S.); Exercise Physiology (Ph.D.); Food Literacy, Quality and Safety (Ph.D., M.S.); and Hospitality Management (M.S.).
-In addition, students can earn a non-research master's degree (M.S. without thesis) in Dietetics (RD required); Nutrition and Exercise; or Community Nutrition and Health Promotion.
+Our department offers a research-based MS degrees in Biochemical and Molecular Nutrition, and a research or non-research option in several diverse areas of study: Community Nutrition and Health Promotion, Hospitality Management, and Nutrition and Exercise.
+In addition, students can earn a non-research master's degree (MS without thesis) in Dietetics (RD required) and Professional Studies in Dietetics.

 Because of the diversity of degree programs offered through the Department of Nutrition and Health Sciences and the Nutrition Interdepartmental program, students are encouraged to refer to the Nutrition and Health Sciences website to learn more about areas of study and degree programs, admission requirements, and step-by-step instructions on how to apply.